 ABOUT CROSSROADS HOPE ACADEMY

 Crossroads Hope Academy is a non-profit 501(c)(3) home for foster boys who have had multiple failed placements in the Florida foster care system.
-Our main campus is a 20-acre home and school located on the northeast corner of Babcock Ranch Wilderness Preserve in Charlotte County.
-Our second location (opening fall of 2022) is a 13,000-square-foot home situated on 5 acres close to downtown Punta Gorda.
+Our original campus is a 20-acre home and school located on the northeast corner of Babcock Ranch Wilderness Preserve in Charlotte County.
+Our second location, which opened October 2022, is a 13,000-square-foot home situated on 5 acres close to downtown Punta Gorda.

 Making the transition from family life – even dysfunctional family life – to foster child is an unimaginably difficult proposition.
 Some kids have substantial complications for which the current foster care system is not well equipped to handle.
 These kids get moved from failed placement to failed placement.
 Their esteem suffers; they fall behind in school or drop out; many end up homeless.